paulschwoerer/leafplayer/README.md

 After the installer has finished successfully, you should be able to log in with the admin account you just created.

-- Note, that LeafPlayer can currently only live at the root of a domain, so `example.com` or `leafplayer.example.com` but not in a subdirectory like `example.com/leafplayer`.
+- Note, that LeafPlayer is currently best suited to live at the root of a domain, so `example.com` or `leafplayer.example.com` but not in a subdirectory like `example.com/leafplayer`.
+If you need to deploy it to a subdirectory however, scroll down to the `Advanced` section.
 - The installer is currently being tested, so please let me know if any problems arise from using it.

 ### Adding Media